Aleksiberg/qa-portfolio/README.md

-# QA Portfolio

 ## About me
 Hello, my name is Aleksei.

-I have a background in IT support and automation.
+I am based in Espoo with 5+ years of experience in IT.

+I am developing my expertise in QA Engineering and have hands-on experience in manual testing, including test case creation, bug reporting, and system analysis.

-I am currently learning software testing and working towards becoming a QA Engineer.
+I focus on improving software quality through structured testing and validation.

+## This repository contains:

+- Test cases for login functionality
+- Test plan
+- Bug reports

 ## Skills
 - Troubleshooting